Pumpkin: benefits, dosage, contraindications

 ✪✪✪✪

-The EMA recognizes the traditional use of pumpkin seed extracts for relief of lower urinary tract symptoms associated with benign prostatic hyperplasia (BPH) or a hyperactive bladder.
-ESCOP indicates it in the symptomatic treatment of voiding disorders (such as dysuria, pollakiuria, nocturia, urinary retention, and hesitancy) in benign prostatic hyperplasia (BPH) at stages I and II according to the Alken definition or at stages II and III according to the Vahlensieck definition.
-Several high-quality studies support these traditional uses.
-In a randomized, double-blind, placebo-controlled trial involving 47 patients with benign prostatic hyperplasia, the International Prostate Symptom Score (IPSS) was reduced by a 3-month treatment with pumpkin seed oil, but prostate-specific antigen and prostate volume were not reduced.
-The IPSS is a standardized questionnaire used to assess the symptoms of benign prostatic hyperplasia.
-Another clinical trial with 2,245 patients with benign prostatic hyperplasia, who received a pumpkin seed extract for 3 months, also showed an improvement in BPH symptoms, particularly in the early stages, which was measured by a decrease in the IPSS.
-Pumpkin seed oil has also been compared to tamsulosin (a reference medication for treating BPH symptoms).
-A clinical study comparing pumpkin seed oil 360 mg twice daily to tamsulosin 0.4 mg once nightly for 3 months shows that both treatment groups reported improvements in BPH symptoms and quality of life compared to baseline, although the improvement appeared greater in the tamsulosin group, particularly when measured at 1 month and 3 months.
-In the pumpkin seed oil group, no adverse effects were reported, versus 15% of patients taking tamsulosin.
+The EMA recognizes the traditional use of pumpkin seed extracts for the relief of lower urinary tract symptoms related to benign prostatic hyperplasia (BPH) or related to an overactive bladder.
+ESCOP indicates its use in the symptomatic treatment of voiding disorders (such as dysuria, urinary frequency, nocturia, urinary retention and hesitancy) in benign prostatic hyperplasia (BPH) at stages I and II according to Alken's definition or at stages II and III according to Vahlensieck's definition.
+Several good-quality studies support these traditional uses.
+In a randomized, double-blind, placebo-controlled trial conducted in 47 patients with benign prostatic hyperplasia, the International Prostate Symptom Score (IPSS) was reduced by a 3-month treatment with pumpkin seed oil, but prostate-specific antigen and prostate volume were not reduced.
+The IPSS is a standardized questionnaire used to assess symptoms of benign prostatic hyperplasia.
+Another clinical trial with 2,245 patients with benign prostatic hyperplasia who received a pumpkin seed extract for 3 months also showed an improvement in BPH symptoms, particularly in the early stages, measured by a decrease in the IPSS.
+Pumpkin seed oil has also been compared with tamsulosin (the reference drug for treating BPH symptoms).
+A clinical study comparing pumpkin seed oil 360 mg twice daily with tamsulosin 0.4 mg once nightly for 3 months shows that both treatment groups reported improvements in BPH symptoms and quality of life compared with baseline, although the improvement appears greater in the tamsulosin group, especially when measured at 1 month and at 3 months.
+In the pumpkin seed oil group, no adverse effects were reported, compared with 15% of patients taking tamsulosin.

 Posologie